Applying through the TMDSAS? Read on to learn more about personal characteristics essays for TMDSAS schools!

-In this blog, we will discuss some background information about the TMDSAS.
-Then, we will highlight everything you need to know about the TMDSAS personal characteristics essay and how to write an essay that will maximize your chances of getting accepted into your dream medical school in Texas.
+On top of your personal statement, you’ll need to write a personal characteristics essay.
+We’ll highlight everything you need to know about the TMDSAS personal characteristics essay and how to craft a narrative that maximizes your chances of getting accepted into your dream Texas medical school.

-At this time, two Texas medical schools do not participate in the TMDSAS:
+Two Texas medical schools don’t participate in the TMDSAS:

-Be sure to stay up-to-date with Texas medical school application procedures and visit the school’s website to use the correct application portal.
+Be sure to stay up-to-date with Texas medical school application procedures and visit the school websites to use the correct application portal.

-Like the AMCAS personal statement, the TMDSAS also requires a personal statement essay (with a stricter character limit of 5000).
-In addition, the TMDSAS requires a personal characteristics essay as well as an optional essay.
+Like AMCAS, the TMDSAS also requires a personal statement.
+The TMDSAS requires a personal characteristics essay and allows candidates to write an additional optional essay.

-The personal characteristics essay is unique to TMDSAS, so let’s highlight some key information such as its purpose, tips and tricks on how to write a compelling narrative, and a sample personal characteristics essay that thoroughly answers the prompt.
+The personal characteristics essay is unique to TMDSAS, so let’s highlight some key information, such as its purpose, tips on how to write a compelling narrative, and sample personal characteristics essays that thoroughly answer the prompt.

-The TMDSAS personal characteristics essay must be 2500 characters or less (including spaces).
+The TMDSAS personal characteristics essay must be 2,500 characters or fewer (including spaces).
 Applicants must respond to the following prompt:

 “Learning from others is enhanced in educational settings that include individuals from diverse backgrounds and experiences.
 Please describe your personal characteristics (background, talents, skills, etc.) or experiences that would add to the educational experience of others.”